Planning for the Conference

 BuildingEnergy Boston is attended by the NESEA community, a group of professionals and practitioners who:

-- prefer rich data and proven results
+- Appreciate rich data and proven results

-- seek innovative materials and ideas
+- Seek innovative materials and ideas

-- prefer discussion and interactivity over lecture
+- Prefer discussion and interactivity over lecture

-- are eager to learn from mistakes as well as success stories
+- Are eager to learn from mistakes as well as success stories

 People attending your session may include architects, builders, building owners, building operators, designers, engineers, installers, lenders and financiers, policy professionals, property managers, and sustainability officers, ranging from emerging professionals to heralded experts.